 In 2000, Char established the first PWOC (Protestant Women of the Chapel) ministry on a Marine Corps base.
 She continues to lead that women’s ministry, now called Evangelical Women of the Chapel (EWOC).
 She recruits and trains up a leadership team each year, providing tools and modeling God’s principals with which to lead by.
 Weekly Bible studies are ongoing, providing sound Biblical teaching, followed by small groups which provide the intimate sharing of lives.

-Char mentors/disciples young women and meets regularly and randomly with military wives to encourage, support, and direct them to Jesus.
+Char mentors/disciples young women and meets with military wives to encourage, support, and direct them to Jesus.
 She believes that everyone wants to be seen, known, and loved.
 This is her aim in all that she is doing with Cadence.
 She is a model of faith and obedience in her ministry.

 Ray and Char grew up in the same church and at the age of 14 “noticed each other.”
 As they continued attending church, specifically so that they could see each other twice a week, God convicted them both that they were sinners and needed His love and salvation.
 At the age of 19, the night before Ray went into Navy boot camp, they both accepted Christ as their Savior.
 It was while Ray was in the Navy that God used godly chaplains and Cadence directors to lay the foundation of his Christian life, which he in turn used to disciple Char.
 Attending BIOLA University, as well as other seminars and conferences, God continued to build into their gifts.
 The biggest “faith” lessons have been through unexpected times – losing three children, surviving and rebuilding after two house fires in Japan, challenging “people” situations, and more recently the suffering and death of Ray.
 God’s presence has never been nearer and His promises never truer in Char’s life as she continues on.